Disentangling Similarity and Relatedness in Topic Models: Conclusion

 \section{Conclusion}

 This work introduces a two-dimensional evaluation framework that disentangles \textit{taxonomic similarity} from \textit{thematic relatedness} in topic model outputs.
-By training a neural scorer on a large-scale, synthetic LLM-annotated dataset, we quantify both dimensions across a comprehensive atlas of topic models and corpora, revealing that the similarity--relatedness profile is a stable, intrinsic property of each model family: co-occurrence-based models consistently incline toward relatedness, while PLM-augmented models incline toward similarity.
-Moreover, this distinction proves predictive of downstream performance, while established metrics such as coherence and diversity cannot replicate.
-These findings enhance topic model evaluation toward understanding what kind of semantic structure a model captures, opening avenues for task-aware model selection and principled tuning of embedding-augmented architectures.
+We train a neural scorer on a large-scale, LLM-annotated synthetic dataset and apply it to an atlas of 17 topic models across 9 corpora, finding that the similarity--relatedness profile is a stable, intrinsic property of each model class.
+The distinction is also predictive: in pooled cross-corpus regressions, the gap between the two scores is the only intrinsic metric that predicts performance across both relatedness-favoring and similarity-favoring task families, and the two axes act antagonistically once their shared topic-quality component is removed.
+Beyond a new metric, our results reframe topic model evaluation as a question of \textit{what kind} of semantic structure a model captures, enabling task-aware model selection and principled tuning of embedding-augmented architectures.